by Markus Winand.

 2012-08-13 Second Anniversary

 “Use The Index, Luke!” celebrates its second anniversary today.
-Unfortunately, I was not able to prepare anything for this anniversary like I did last year when I presented the 3-minute test.
+Unfortunately, I was not able to prepare anything for this anniversary like I did last year when I presented the 3-minute quiz.
 The test is still very popular, by they way, it is taken about 20 times a day.
 However, all I have for this years anniversary is a promise.

 Do you know http://sqlfiddle.com/?
 You should ;) It’s an online tool to test SQL queries with five different databases (SQL Server, MySQL, Oracle, PostgreSQL and SQLite).
 It is not a cloud database that you could use for building applications.
 SQLFiddle is a tool for collaborative online work on SQL problems.
 It was built to improve asking and solving SQL related questions on Q/A sites like Stackoverflow.